cezarypiatek/cezarypiatek.github.io/src/content/post/tips-and-tricks-for-managing-elk-configuration/index.md

 ## Temporary variables in Logstash configuration

 In the [Be the first to know of the bug](/post/be-the-first-to-know-of-the-bug/) article I described how we can easily integrate `Logstash` with `Microsoft Teams` to create some kind of early-warning system.
-In the proposed solution I used `mutate` filter in the `filters` section to create additional fields which hold additional data consumed only by the `output` section, for example URL for Kibana filter, Jira created issue link or `Microsft Teams` webhook, message title and content.
+In the proposed solution I used `mutate` filter  to create extra fields which hold additional data consumed only by the `output` section, for example URL for Kibana filter, Jira create issue link or `Microsft Teams` webhook.
 After a while, I've realized that this additional data is unnecessarily stored in `ElasticSearch` index and consumes a lot of space.
 Thankfully, the authors of Filebeat foresaw the need for temporal variables and introduced [Logstash Metadata](https://www.elastic.co/blog/logstash-metadata).
-Now, instead of adding additional fields to events only for processing purpose, we can store them in the dedicated `[@metadata]` field:
+Now, instead of adding fields to events only for processing purpose, we can store them in the dedicated `@metadata` field:

 ```js
  mutate